-We’re seeing a growing trend towards a closer alignment between the marketing department and library teams as the two functions come to work together.
+We’re seeing a growing trend towards a closer alignment between the marketing department and library teams as the two functions work together.
 Admittedly, this isn’t a particularly new trend but it is certainly one that is here to stay.
-Yet, even after years of discussing the benefits of collaboration, we are still learning how to make our businesses more competitive.
+We need to work together to make our businesses more competitive.

 “We are witnessing closer alignment between librarians – who are increasingly focused on Competitive Intelligence research – and marketing.
 We see it as a perfect marriage, and so do they: